What does it take to be an exceptional finance manager? Here are some of the things that all of the best finance leaders have in common.

 Great finance managers are always trying to add value to their organization.
 They see the business in terms of all of its working parts, and not just in terms of the numbers.
 This holistic view has them asking: “What do we need to achieve our short-term objectives?
 Where will the company be in two years?”
 Equipped with a keen strategic mind, they can help to drive sales, offering up ideas at critical junctures that will transform theoretical insight into tactical advantages.
 Their financial plans and forecasts proactively identify risks and opportunities, while their results-oriented nature ensures that company deliverables are achieved.

 Great finance managers share a number of qualities that make them strong leaders.
 They’re the kind of people whose drive and skillsets can turn the mundane into the exceptional.
 And if you’re looking to hire one – we’re here to help!

 Let us know what you think!
 At Clarity Recruitment, we’re always interested in hearing from accounting and finance professionals like yourselves, who are ready for new, exciting opportunities that can take their careers to the next level.
-And be sure to follow us on Twitter (@clarityrecruits) and connect with us on Facebook for more great tips and advice!
+And be sure to follow us on Twitter (@clarityrecruits) and connect with us on Linkedin for more great tips and advice!